SEEKCommons/seekcommons-org-website/network-members.md

 With a background in rural sociology, development studies, and agricultural engineering, **Oscar Figueroa R.** has been working issues related to the governance of Indigenous data globally, with a special interest in Mexico and Latin America.
 An original signee of the CARE Principles and a member of the Global Indigenous Data Alliance, he is interested in enhancing ways to assert Indigenous Peoples' rights and interests in data.
 Originally from Texcoco, State of Mexico, he serves as an Associate Research Professor in the Rural Development Studies Program at the *Colegio de Posgraduados* (COLPOS, México), working from a complex systems perspective to study the commons, participatory planning, and regional development.

+### Alicia Gibb

+**Alicia Gibb** is an advocate for open hardware, researcher, and a hardware hacker.
+Alicia has worked within the open source hardware community since 2008.
+She is the founder and Executive Director of the Open Source Hardware Association (OSHWA), a non-profit organization to educate the benefits of building and using open source hardware.
+Alicia founded the Association after founding and chairing the Open Hardware Summit, a conference where the open source hardware community discusses business, manufacturing, legal implications, and all things open source hardware.

+### Benjamin Goering

+**Benjamin Goering** is a decentralized and federated web engineer who previously worked for Protocol Labs.
+Ben brings his experience with “dweb” to the work we are doing to build common infrastructures and protocols for collaborative socio-environmental research.
+He has been active in the San Francisco Bay Area in various community initiatives, including most notably ActivityPub.

 ### Scott Frickel

 **Scott Frickel** is a professor at Brown University.
 As a socio-environmental researcher, Scott explores the complex dynamics between science, society, and the environment.
 His research looks to answer questions about equity and environmental justice, informing decisions about environmental and public health.
 His current work develops computational methods and tools to generate historically geo-referenced databases on historical hazard land uses, connecting land uses to places of exposure for vulnerable populations.